 CORONAVIRUS TESTS: The CVS at 4594 Ga.
 Highway 92 in Acworth has added a drive-thru coronavirus test option.
 That location joins other Cherokee County CVS testing at stores located at 3785 Sixes Road, Canton and 6120 Hickory Flat Highway, Canton.

-EDITOR’S NOTE: Because of the ongoing coronavirus pandemic, some events may be canceled, postponed or offered in an online format.
+EDITOR’S NOTE: Because of the coronavirus pandemic, some of the following ongoing events may be canceled, postponed or offered in an online format.
 Check with the organization before attending events listed.

 QUIT SMOKING: Northside Hospital Cancer Institute is hosting six-week Built to Quit courses.
 Afternoon classes are available at Northside Hospital campuses in Atlanta, Canton and Cumming and online upon request.
 Lunch or dinner is provided.
 To register online, visit northside.com/smoking-and-tobacco-resources.
 For more information, call 404-780-7653 or email email@example.com.